-Design Aspect Stakeholder comments MDA additional Comment Project Brief - Specific Works Room Acoustics Echo back to stage, Late reflection from auditorium rear wall noted during site visit.
-Late reflections (echoes) are typically addressed by modifications to wall and ceiling surfaces in the auditorium - this work is not currently identified in the Brief.
-Strong imbalance in pit-to-stage sound.
+Design Aspect Stakeholder comments MDA additional Comment Project Brief - Specific Works Acoustical issu during the con grouped into tl Room Acoustics Echo back to stage, Late reflection from auditorium rear wall noted during site visit.
+Late reflections (echoes) are typically addressed by modifications to wall and ceiling surfaces in the auditorium - this work is not currently identified in the Brief. below.
+The cat acoustical des moving forwar Room Acoustic volume and the Strong imbalance in pit-to-stage sound.
 We understand the desire is to control pit musician volume.
-Potential solution can be explored as part of pit/forestage works Poor natural acoustics - all performers use microphones Existing high Reverberation Time (refer to Section 1.1 below) will increase reliance on speech reinforcement system (sound system) Excess reverberation typically addressed by modifications to wall and ceiling surfaces in the auditorium - this work is not currently identified in the Brief.
-There is some scope to partly address this issue through the replacement seats.
-'Acoustics bad' in foyer General absence of sound absorbing surfaces in the foyer.
-Can be addressed through proposed work identified in the Brief Building Services Noise Distribution board (DB) audible on stage and in auditorium The DB was audible during our site inspection Can be addressed through specific works to stage house identified in the Brief.
-Air conditioning too noisy - has to be turned off during performances The air conditioning configuration in the auditorium suggests it is likely to be noisier than desirable.
+Potential solution can be explored as part of pit/forestage works its surface finis the sound prod by both the au These features Time - which is Poor natural acoustics - all performers use microphones Existing high Reverberation Time (refer to Section 1.1 below) will increase reliance on speech reinforcement system (sound system) Excess reverberation typically addressed by modifications to wall and ceiling surfaces in the auditorium - this work is not currently identified in the Brief.
+There is some scope to partly address this issue through the replacement seats. the character of the room can a unwanted echo with an absend focussing effect Buildings Serv mechanical, el 'Acoustics bad' in foyer General absence of sound absorbing surfaces in the foyer.
+Can be addressed through proposed work identified in the Brief services must so as to not int listening exper Noise Intrusior Building Services Noise Distribution board (DB) audible on stage and in auditorium The DB was audible during our site inspection Can be addressed through specific works to stage house identified in the Brief. traffic, rain and of the building auditorium or o Table 1 summa Air conditioning too noisy - has to be turned off during performances The air conditioning configuration in the auditorium suggests it is likely to be noisier than desirable.
 Further investigation required.
-Replacement system not currently identified in the Brief The stage house alterations will potentially include new air conditioning in this area.
-Can be addressed through specific works to stage house identified in the Brief Noise Intrusion No specific comments Some traffic noise intrusion and birdsong audible within auditorium during site inspection.
+Replacement system not currently identified in the Brief 2.5 The stage house alterations will potentially include new air conditioning in this area.
+Can be addressed through specific works to stage house identified in the Brief tion 1.0 Noise Intrusion No specific comments Some traffic noise intrusion and birdsong audible within auditorium during site inspection.
 Further investigation required.
 Upgrading of auditorium building envelope not identified in the brief.
-Noise to stage from kids in dressing rooms Replacement BIOH changing rooms will address noise transfer.
-Can be addressed through specific works to stage house identified in the Brief

-Acoustical issues in the theatre raised during the consultation period can be grouped into three categories as listed below.
-The categories align with the acoustical design objectives of the project moving forward:
+9.5 - Noise to stage from kids in dressing rooms Replacement BIOH changing rooms will address noise transfer.
+Can be addressed through specific works to stage house identified in the Brief 0.0 ical issues in the theatre raised the consultation period can be d into three categories as listed The categories align with the ical design objectives of the project gs Services Noise Noise from nical, electrical and hydraulic s must be designed to a low level o not interfere with the audience's ntrusion Noise intrusion from rain and activities within other parts building should not be audible in the summarises the key stakeholder comments along with the observations from our site visit, conducted on 7 October 2020.
+The last column of the table identifies which aspects of the stakeholder comments are likely to be addressed by the specific work that was identified in the Project Brief.
+No specific acoustic-related comments have been received for the heritage facility - its acoustical requirements will be developed via a return design brief during the concept design phase.